ToshioCP/Gtk4-tutorial/sec8.md

 We need to sort it out.
 - There are two compilers, `gcc` and `glib-compile-resources`.
 We want to control them by one building tool.

+These ideas are useful to manage big source files.

 ## Divide a C source file into two parts.